pgrill/guidelines/apprenticeship/clientproject.md

 ## Tips

-* Ask your Development Manager for access to the project Source Code.
+* Ask your Development Manager for access to the project source code.
 * Ask your new teammates how to set up your project, so you can test the code in your machine.
 * Learn any technology needed for the project.
 We don't expect you know every up front, but we do expect you to be able to fill the gaps and become a full fledged developer when time passes.
 * Don't be afraid to ask around about how the project works.
 Any large project can be daunting at first, so having someone else to explain how things work is essential.